 The operation of motor vehicles by pupils on the school property is a privilege.
+A school bus ride is provided at no charge to students who live beyond walking distance of the high school.

 Students receive a HHS Student Parking Regulations sheet when applying for a parking permit.
 The following regulations govern driving privileges for pupils: